GazarianGorik/HDRPriorityViewer/README.md

 - Sell the **compiled tool** or redistribute it commercially for profit.

 <br>
-<sub>Copyright (c) 2025 Gorik Gazarian.
-This project is licensed under the [PolyForm Internal Use License 1.0.0](https://polyformproject.org/licenses/internal-use/1.0.0/).
+Copyright © 2025 Gorik Gazarian.
 <br>

+This project is licensed under the [PolyForm Internal Use License 1.0.0](https://polyformproject.org/licenses/internal-use/1.0.0/).
 For full details, see the [LICENSE](./LICENSE) file in this repository.